serivesmejia/EOCV-Sim/USAGE.md

 <img src='images/eocvsim_usage_tuneropen.png' width='55%' height='55%'><br/>
 <img src='images/eocvsim_usage_tunerposition.png' width='55%' height='55%'><br/>

-This screenshot is from the DefaultPipeline (the one selected when the simulator opens), which controls the blur value for the output Mat.
-You can play with it to see the tuner functionality.<br/><br/>
+This screenshot is from the DefaultPipeline (the one selected when the simulator opens).
+This variable controls the blur value for the output Mat.
+You can play with this value to see the tuner functionality.<br/><br/>
-If we look into the DefaultPipeline code, we can see that it is simply a **public** (not marked as "final") "int" instance variable (alongside with the Telemetry initialization stuff we explained before):<br/>
+If we look into the DefaultPipeline code, we can see that it is simply a **public int** instance variable, not marked as final (alongside with the Telemetry initialization stuff we explained before):<br/>

 <img src='images/eocvsim_usage_defaultpipeline.png' width='35%' height='35%'><br/>